api2cart/shopping-cart-integration/README.md

 We provide detailed documentation http://docs.api2cart.com to help you connect multiple shopping carts and marketplaces in one go.

 See all supported methods and platforms https://api2cart.com/supported-api-methods/.

+<h2><b>Contact us</b></h2>

+If you have any questions or problems, please contact us.
+You can also reach us at manager@api2cart.com.
+You can also mail us your ideas and suggestions about any changes.

+<h2><b>Support</b></h2>

+This API is professionally supported by API2Cart.
+If you want to discuss details of how API2Cart works, contact our customer success manager at manager@api2cart.com.